Scary Safe: 5 Tips for Halloween Safety

 How to Have a Safe Halloween: Prepare for the Worst

 Are these Halloween safety tips enough to prevent you and your family from becoming a statistic?
-Not exactly.
-While taking charge of your own safety and deciding you don’t want to become a victim IS the essential first step of your self-preparedness journey, you need to be prepared for all that could happen before, during, and after a life-threatening situation.
+Not necessarily.
+While taking charge of your own safety and deciding you don’t want to become a victim is the essential first step of your self-preparedness journey, you need to be prepared for all that could happen before, during, and after a life-threatening situation!

 This means staying educated and informed not only on what self-defense rights you have during Halloween activities, but also on what rights you don’t have.
 It also means having proper self-defense training and knowing how to avoid altercations whenever possible, especially on dangerous nights.
 After all, an educated self-defender is a responsible self-defender!